vikash2294/newsproject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.

+please take clone and install node module `npm install`

+Run json server for Api calls `json-server --watch db.json`

+for testing you need to search `news` in input search.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.